vmware/vic-ui/tests/manual-test-cases/Group18-VIC-UI/18-3-VIC-UI-Upgrader.md

 8. Script should fail when the user attempts to install the plugin against a non vCenter host
 9. Script should fail when the user attempts to pass wrong vCenter admin credentials
 10. [Unix-like OS only] Script should fail when the user provides a wrong VC thumbprint
-11. [Unix-like OS only] Script should successfully uninstall the plugins
+11. [Unix-like OS only] Script should fail when the URL to the plugin bundles on VIC appliance is incorrect
-12. Script should fail when trying to uninstall the plugins already gone
+12. When the plugins are not yet installed, the script should warn the user if s/he wants to install them
+13. When the plugins are already installed, the script should warn the user if s/he wants to upgrade them

 #Expected Outcome:
 * Each step should return success